maxlanceund/equal-system/papers/structural-trap-and-monetary-standoff-en.md

 The core conclusion of this paper is: under the dual background of balance sheet recession and cumulative effects of policy intervention, monetary policy has reached its structural boundaries.
 Continued rate cuts cannot stimulate the real economy but will exacerbate resource misallocation and wealth distribution distortion; rate hikes may trigger debt chain breaks and systemic risk.
 The question facing policymakers is not "how to adjust" but "whether to admit that adjustment has failed."

 The correct choice is not to intensify intervention, but to maintain resolve, stop ineffective intervention, and let the market complete clearing.
-At the same time, fiscal policy should shift from rescuing inefficient sectors to livelihood protection, creating social conditions for clearing.
+At the same time, fiscal policy should shift from rescuing inefficient sectors to livelihood protection and productive investment, creating social conditions for clearing.
 This process will last several years, and pain is inevitable, but this is the only path to a healthy economy.

+The empirical section of this paper finds a statistically significant positive correlation between the fiscal expenditure-to-GDP ratio and total factor productivity growth.
+This result appears contrary to the theoretical expectation, but upon analysis it can be confirmed that: productive fiscal expenditures (education, healthcare, science and technology, infrastructure) have a positive effect on productivity; while the ineffective intervention criticized in this paper (life-support for zombie firms, blocking clearing) is not within the coverage of this indicator.
+Therefore, **the policy recommendation of this paper is not to cut fiscal expenditure across the board, but to adjust its structure: reduce ineffective intervention, increase livelihood-oriented and productive spending.** The empirical result not only fails to overturn this recommendation but provides data support for it.

-The limitation of this paper is that the empirical sample is small and does not provide statistically significant causal evidence.
-Future research can construct larger-scale provincial panel data, with policy intervention intensity as the core explanatory variable, market clearing speed or total factor productivity as the dependent variable, controlling for GDP growth, population structure, financial deepening, and other variables, to conduct more rigorous empirical testing of the theoretical propositions.
+The limitation of this paper is that the empirical sample is small, and the proxy variable cannot fully distinguish between productive expenditure and ineffective intervention.
+Future research can construct larger-scale provincial panel data and split fiscal expenditure into "livelihood-oriented expenditure" and "stability-maintenance subsidies" to conduct more rigorous tests of the theoretical propositions.

 But even without a rigorous econometric model, the question this paper raises is still worth deep consideration by policymakers: when interest rate adjustment has reached its structural boundaries, does continuing to "press buttons" still make sense?
+Protecting livelihoods and promoting the economy is the right direction, but it must be accompanied by a decisive halt to life-support for inefficient sectors.
+This is the real way out.

 ![Figure 3: China Macro Leverage Ratio and GDP Deflator (2019-2024)](../art-appreciation/images/figure3_leverage_deflator_en.png)